Online Computer Science Degree Guide

 Most universities design online computer science master's degrees as two- or three-year programs, and students need to complete 30-40 credits to take home a diploma.
 Many graduate-level computer science degrees require some sort of internship, while others mandate that students complete a thesis, capstone, or research project.
 The best online graduate computer science programs provide a choice of concentrations in areas like data security, analytics, networking, software engineering, or artificial intelligence.
 Some specializations are even industry-specific, such as biocomputation, game development, or finance.

-A master’s degree in computer science provides new graduates with several options.
+An online master's degree in computer science provides new graduates with several options.
 They may work as software engineers, Java developers, systems engineers, user experience engineers, and project managers in information technology.
-According to the BLS, job growth among computer science graduates is especially strong for those with a master’s degree — demand is predicted to jump almost 30% by 2022.
+According to the BLS, job growth among computer science graduates is especially strong for those with a master's degree — demand is predicted to jump almost 16% by 2028.
 Companies are willing to pay for better-educated computer scientists, too.
-Starting salaries for master’s level graduates, according to PayScale, usually begin in the $70-$80,000 range.
-Master’s programs also, of course, lay the foundation for a doctorate in the field.
+Salaries for master's level graduates, according to PayScale, usually start around $93,000.
+Master's programs also, of course, lay the foundation for a doctorate in the field.

 The ability of computers to think forms the basis for this class.
 Topics include the uses of AI, how it's constructed, and whether it's safe.